[Disclosure: Cards from our partners are reviewed below.]

 Rewards Details: You get two miles per dollar spent on eligible American Airlines purchases and one mile per dollar spent everywhere else.
 You can also score 10,000 AAdvantage Elite Qualifying Miles (EQMs) every year you spend $40,000.
 Plus, you get an Admiral’s Club membership, which includes partner lounge access for you and guests with you, a free checked bag on domestic American airline flights for you and up to eight other travelers, VIP airport treatment, which includes priority check-in and priority boarding privileges, and a Global Entry or TSA Precheck credit (up to $100 every five years, so long as you charge the application fee to the card, of course).

 Rewards Details: Just like with the Executive World Elite Mastercard, you get 2 miles per dollar spent on eligible American Airlines purchases and 1 point per dollar spent everywhere, but the secondary travel perks are decidedly less swanky.
 There’s no annual 10,000 EQMs bonus option, though you do earn 10% of your redeemed AAdvantage miles back — up to 10,000 AAdvantage miles each calendar year.
-You get Group 1 boarding on domestic American Airlines flights, not priority boarding or priority check-in.
+You get preferred boarding on American Airlines flights.
 You also get a free checked bag, but that perk can only be extended to four of your travel companions, not eight, and there’s no Admiral’s Club membership.

 Which Card Should I Get?